arun-praveen-d-58/Fire-Fighting-Rover-Robot/README.md

 ![ff4](https://user-images.githubusercontent.com/116140047/213380302-00559f29-372a-440e-a944-0c9175ce5b3d.png)

-   &emsp; <p>I have built a mobile app using MIT App Inventor, by which the robot works automatically also can be controlled manually, to blow of the flame by spraying water, whenever the flame is detected.
+   &emsp; <p>We have built a mobile app using MIT App Inventor, by which the robot works automatically also can be controlled manually, to blow of the flame by spraying water, whenever the flame is detected.
 The UI of the app is shown below 👇</p> <br />
    <br />
    ![ff3](https://user-images.githubusercontent.com/116140047/213382025-fc816efa-a82b-4b82-9d14-d5d1b87114f9.png)